-For this production in the The Cottesloe, I was asked to create a pre-recorded score.
-I knew I wanted to work with sounds that emerged from the play’s clinical setting.
-My aim was to create something poetic that seamlessly blended with the live action, so you couldn’t tell where naturalistic sound design (spot sound effects, background clinic noises etc – provided by Chris Shutt) ended and my music began.
+I created a terse, electroacoustic underscore for this play, reflecting the love affair and the arid, clinical environment in which it was set.
+With this in mind, I decided to compose from sounds that emerged from the play’s setting.
+I wanted to make music that seamlessly blended with the live action, so you couldn’t tell where naturalistic sound design (spot sound effects, background clinic noises etc – provided by sound designer Chris Shutt) ended and my music began.
 Almost all of the sounds you hear began as samples of scraped metal, struck glass vessels, shaken pill boxes and so on.
-I’ve also sonified some EEG data (kindly supplied by Dr Leun Otten) and processed field recordings from the inside of an MRI scanner.
+I’ve also created music from sonified EEG data, from Dr Leun Otten, and processed field recordings from the inside of an MRI scanner.
 The MRI sounds were captured at University College London, on a fascinating trip to the lab of Professor Sophie Scott and colleagues.

-Rather than work with notation-based music, I started by sourcing machines and objects with promising sound timbres.
-I also deployed some waterphone strikes as I was keen to add melodic material that felt slightly mishapen.
-I created some Max/MSP patches that enabled me to experiment with different combinations of these sounds, layering and repitching them and stringing them out in simple, aleatoric, rhythmic sequences.
-One patch chopped sounds into random cuts, as it repitched them – you can hear this at work in Playing Truant.
+Rather than work with notation-based music, I composed some Max/MSP patches that enabled me to experiment with different sonic and musical processes.
+One patch, for example, chopped sounds into random cuts, as it repitched them – you can hear this at work in Playing Truant.
 My Max/MSP patches were quickly assembled affairs, but they enabled me to experiment with music on the fly and change its nature radically.
-With this approach, I could work rapidly, creating diverse sound cues which bore a family resemblance to one another, so they sounded as though they belonged in the same play.
+With this approach, I could work rapidly, creating diverse sound cues which bore a family resemblance to one another.
 There are one or two exceptions, such as the measuring sequence and love scene, both of which were more conventionally melodic in character.
 Overall, I don’t know if you’d call the finished result music or sound effect – I like to think it’s somewhere between the two.

 One of the most involved sound cues for in this play was the love scene, set at night in an abandoned building.
-I’ve presented it as one piece but actually it’s a series of 13 cues, each just a few seconds long, which dovetail each other.
-This dovetailing enables the music to follow choreography (from Aletta Collins) that varies in length from performance to performance.
+In the player above, I’ve presented it as one piece but actually it’s a series of 13 cues, each just a few seconds long, which dovetail each other.
+This dovetailing enables the music to perfectly follow choreography (from Aletta Collins), gesture by gesture.